 People who inject drugs are especially hard to reach: in many countries, drug use is criminalized, making it unlikely that people will access health services and thus continue to transmit the disease.
 Alongside affordable, point-of-care tests, decentralized diagnostics that can be deployed by harm reduction services are needed.
 Screening tests that can be used at the community level, outside of traditional healthcare settings, are also crucial to help to find these people.

-WHO has set a goal of 2030 for the elimination of viral hepatitis as a major public health threat.
+In its viral hepatitis strategy, WHO has set 2030 as the target for the elimination of viral hepatitis as a major public health threat.
 To realize this ambition, 90% of people with HCV need to know their status.